-To further clarify what constitutes adaptive design, it might be helpful to touch briefly upon key design aspects of a conventional trial.
-In a conventionally designed clinical trial, critical study parameters are planned using assumptions and best estimates of things like population means and event rates, variance, dose-response effect size and location, and discontinuation rates.
-Such a design can work well when these estimates and assumptions are accurate, but problems can arise if they are not.
-To remedy this, conventional study designs often include elements to reduce risks associated with uncertainty.
+In a non-adaptive design clinical trial, critical study parameters are planned using assumptions and best estimates.
+This includes things like population means and event rates, variance, dose-response effect size and location, and discontinuation rates.
+This can work well when estimates and assumptions are accurate, but problems can arise if they are not.
+Non-adaptive study designs often include elements to reduce risks associated with uncertainty.
 For example, if the study is meant to determine dose-response, the protocol may include multiple fixed-size randomized groups to ensure that an optimal dose is captured.
 Such design decisions are made with the understanding that several groups will likely be treated with suboptimal doses.
 In this way, the study design trades efficiency in exchange for reducing the risk that the optimal dose will be missed.

 What Can Be Modified?